cncf/tag-security/community/assessments/projects/kyverno/self-assessment.md

 ## Overview

-Kyverno helps secure and automates Kubernetes configurations using policies defined as Kubernetes custom resources.
-It operates as an Kubernetes admission controller and a command-line for off-cluster use.
+Kyverno helps secure and automates configurations using policies defined as Kubernetes custom resources.
+It operates as a Kubernetes admission controller and provides command-line tools for off-cluster use.
+Additionally, Kyverno has been extended with new policy types (`ValidatingPolicy`, `ImageValidatingPolicy`, `MutatingPolicy`) that utilize CommonExpressionLanguage to support non-Kubernetes resources, enabling policy validation for any JSON or YAML payload including Terraform files, Dockerfiles, cloud configurations, and service authorization requests.

 ### Background